What is JPEG Format

 Where JPEG is not used

 However, despite its broad popularity, there are still cases when other formats are more preferable.
 JPEG is not suitable for files, where there are sharp edges, flat color, and a distinct contrast between pixels.
 For example, graphics, drawings, or text.
-Usually, for these kind of files, lossless formats are required.
+Usually, for these kinds of files, lossless formats are required.

 Also, JPEG might not be the best format for images that you plan to edit in multiple stages.
 For example, you import a JPEG photo into Photoshop, do some editing, then export it.
 Later, you import that image again, do more editing and export it.
 Then, you repeat this a few times.